AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxParameter.rst

 Parameter Types
 ---------------

-There are seventeen types of parameter.
+There are eighteen types of parameter.
 These are

 * .. doxygendefine:: kOfxParamTypeInteger
 * .. doxygendefine:: kOfxParamTypeInteger2D